marcpadilla/Prepare-Triage/README.md

 C:\tools\Prepare-Triage.ps1 -Source D:\ClientName\ -Destination C:\WorkingDir\ClientName\KAPE\
 ```

+## To-Do

+Add reference to external PowerShell script for additional processing while data sources are available.
+For example: Running DeepBlueCLI against event logs before a VHDX container is dismounted.

 ## Additional Notes

 None.
 If you are having trouble you can email me at [marc@padil.la](mailto:marc@padil.la).